isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-River Tarenna.md

 <section>
   <h4>Growing:</h4>
 	<p>River Tarennas are rapid growers and generally does not need fertilizing.
-The tree can rapidly grow up to 15m in height and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+The tree can rapidly grow up to 15m in height and will need to be pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>River Tarennas can be grown from seed or woody cuttings with rooting hormone.</p>
+	<p>River Tarennas can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a> or <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">woody cuttings</a> with rooting hormone.</p>
 	<br>
 </section>